 Welcome to the Facilitator’s Guide for "Exposing the Invisible" Workshops!
 This resource includes general guidelines and tips for facilitators and trainers who wish to conduct workshops based on the curricula we provide on this website.
 You will find a brief background about the workshops, suggested tools and activities as well as recommendations on how to start, run and conclude a workshop.
-Feel free to adapt these guidelines and the workshop plans according to your audience's needs and context.
-We invite you to reach out to us with any questions and feedback that can help improve and expand the workshops.
+You can adapt these guidelines and our workshop plans according to your audience's needs and context.

 About the Workshops